wso2/docs-is/en/identity-server/5.9.0/docs/administer/identity-related-tables.md

 -   `COOKIE_VALUE`
 -   `CREATED_TIME`

----

 #### IDN_OPENID_USER_RPS

-When users log in to OpenID relying party applications where the OpenID authentication is provided by WSO2 Identity Server, the login details are stored in this table.
+When users login to OpenID relying party applications where the OpenID authentication is provided by the Identity Server, the login details are stored in this table.
 The following table lists out the columns and a description of the values it contains.